grafana/grafana/docs/sources/panels-visualizations/visualizations/time-series/index.md

 ### Fill below to override property

-The **Graph styles > Fill below to** option fills the area between two series.
-This option is only available as a series/field override.
-When you configure the property, you select the series for which you want the fill to stop.
+The **Graph styles > Fill below to** [override property](#field-overrides) fills the area between two series.
+When you configure the property, select the series for which you want the fill to stop.

 The following example shows three series: Min, Max, and Value.
 The Min and Max series have **Line width** set to 0.
 Max has a **Fill below to** override set to Min, which fills the area between Max and Min with the Max line color.